Neffetski/Movie-capstone/README.md

-# This is Steffen Parratt's MovieLens capstone project
+# This is Steffen Parratt's capstone project
 #
 # Three files:
 # Parratt.R